yrong/koa-neo4j/README.md

 ### Procedures

-Procedures share semantics with APIs, they are defined in the same way that an API is defined, except they don't accept `route` and `allowedRoles`.
-You can create idiomatic and reusable blocks of backend code using procedures and build-in lifecycle methods:
+Procedures share semantics with APIs, they are defined in the same way that an API is defined, except they don't accept `method`, `route` and `allowedRoles`.
+You can create idiomatic and reusable blocks of backend code using procedures and built-in lifecycle methods:

 ```javascript
 var parseIds = require('koa-neo4j/preprocess').parseIds;